Skip to content

 HaliKey MIDI uses MIDI Note On/Note Off events.

-Here’s a table of the applications I know about, and which ones support which HaliKeys:
+Here’s a table of the applications I know about (as of 2026-03-23), and which ones support which HaliKeys:

 If you know of another application that should be in this table, please let me know.